-The car must be kept fully comprehensively insured at all times, with the finance disclosed to the insurer, and the insurance must also in your name as the registered keeper, so you can’t have the car registered in someone else’s name or at a different address.
+The car must be kept fully comprehensively insured at all times, with the finance disclosed to the insurer, and the insurance must also be in your name as the registered keeper, so you can’t have the car registered in someone else’s name or at a different address.

 You can’t sell the car to repay your debt

 If you want to sell the car yourself, rather than part-exchanging it or giving it back to the finance company, it can be tricky because it’s not actually your car to sell.
-Some finance companies will have specific requirements about how you go about selling their vehicle and settling your debt, while others will simply refuse to allow it at all.
+Some finance companies will have specific requirements about how you go about selling the vehicle and settling your debt, while others will simply refuse to allow it at all.

 Is a PCP right for me?